-hazard analysis & critical control points (HACCP) Plan Basics he HACCP plan looks at what could potentially go wrong at each stage in the seafood processing operation, along with possible causes and the likely effect, before applying effective control actions.
+he HACCP plan looks at what could potentially go wrong at each stage in the seafood processing operation for each product, along with possible causes and the likely effect, before applying effective control actions.
 It identifies seafood hazards that only refer to the conditions or contaminants in food that can cause illness or injury to people.
 Following are 10 tasks-3 preliminary steps and 7 actions based on HACCP principles-that form the basis of a HACCP plan.